Zelle

-Zelle (/zEl/) is a United States–based digital payments network owned by Early Warning Services, LLC, a private financial services company owned by the banks Bank of America, Truist, Capital One, JPMorgan Chase, PNC Bank, U.S. Bank, and Wells Fargo.
+Zelle (/zEl/) is an American digital payments network run by a private financial services company owned by Bank of America, Truist, Capital One, JPMorgan Chase, PNC Bank, U.S. Bank, and Wells Fargo.
 The Zelle service enables individuals to electronically transfer money from their bank account to another registered user's bank account (within the United States) using a mobile device or the website of a participating banking institution.

-The Zelle instant payment service was launched in June 2017.
-Previously, the Zelle service was known as clearXchange, which offered payment services through member financial institutions and a website.
-Launched in April 2011, clearXchange was originally owned by Bank of America, JPMorgan Chase, and Wells Fargo.
-After Capital One and US Bank joined as partners, clearXchange was sold to Early Warning Services in January 2016.
-In December 2017, all clearXchange accounts for person-to-person payment services became Zelle accounts.
+Transfers between bank accounts of registered users are typically completed within minutes.
+There is currently no fee or charge on the transaction to users.
+Instead, participating banking institutions are charged a fee per transaction.

+The Zelle service was launched in June 2017, as the successor to the clearXchange payment service.
+Zelle has expanded, and as of 2022 eighty percent of the US population could connect to Zelle through their banking app, with over 1,600 financial institutions participating.
+Zelle has been criticized for being a platform that has facilitated online financial fraud in the United States.
+In 2022, at a Senate Banking Committee hearing, it was censured for not giving refunds to people who were tricked by criminals using Zelle.

+In April 2025, Zelle shut down their standalone app, requiring all users to interact with Zelle through their bank's app.